jonessarae/process_maxquant/README.md

 ## Input

-TO DO
+This script requires the MaxQuant output file, *proteinGroups.txt*, from the control and experimental groups.
+The *proteinGroups.txt* can contain intensity data from either one mix or two mixes.
+When two mixes are included, this script performs additional steps for normalizing the intensity data between the two mixes.

+The script also requires an additional file called the meta file that contains timepoint information and specifies the overlapping timepoint between two mixes for normalization.

 ## Naming scheme for MaxQuant files

-This script depends on the following naming scheme for the intensity columns in the proteinGroups.txt:
+This script depends on the following naming scheme for the intensity columns in the proteinGroups.txt containing either one mix or two mixes:

 <img src="https://github.com/jonessarae/process_maxquant/blob/media/naming.PNG">

+This information is used to sort the columns.

 ## How to prepare meta file